October is National Cybersecurity Awareness Month

 BE WARY OF COMMON SCAMS

-If you think you may have been scammed, or one of the situations below sound familiar to you, contact us immediately.
+Included in the sections below are a short list of the most common scams to assist you with being vigilant and aware of the latest scams and tactics.
+If you think you may have been scammed, or one of the situations below sound familiar to you, contact us and law enforcement immediately.
 Tell us about your situation and any information that might be compromised and request to block or close your accounts to help protect you from financial loss.

 Common scams to be aware of: